enthought/mayavi/docs/source/mayavi/installation.rst

 .. topic:: Section summary

-    This section detais the various ways of installing and compiling Mayavi.
+    This section details the various ways of installing and compiling Mayavi.

     If you already have Mayavi up and running, you can skip this section.